Cytomegalovirus disease (CMV)

 Summary

 Cytomegalovirus disease (CMV) is a viral infection that can affect one part of the body, such as the eyes, or it can spread throughout the body.
-Before the advent of more effective anti-HIV drugs, it was common for people with AIDS to develop the infection.
-Today it is relatively rare: the number of new cases has dropped dramatically.
-People with HIV whose CD4 counts are below 50 are most at risk for developing this disease.
+Before the availability of effective HIV therapy (commonly called ART), it was common for people with AIDS to develop CMV.
+Today thanks to ART, cases of CMV disease in HIV-positive people in Canada are relatively rare.
+People with HIV whose CD4 counts are below 50 cells/mm3 are most at risk for developing this disease.
 Fortunately, treatment for CMV has improved dramatically in recent years.

 What is CMV?